 Advance Energy plc (the "Company") is domiciled in the Isle of Man.
 The Company's registered office is at 55 Athol Street, Douglas, Isle of Man IM1 1LA.
 These consolidated financial statements comprise the Company and its subsidiaries (together referred to as the "Group").
-The Group is primarily involved in the E&P business, focussed on the Democratic Republic of Timor-Leste.
+The Group is primarily involved in the E&P business.
 The Company is listed on AIM of the London Stock Exchange.